eProsima/Fast-DDS-docs/README.md

     python3 -V
     ```

+### Troubleshooting

+Python versions 3.7 and newer produce `Duplicate declaration` and `Error when parsing function declaration` warnings
+when running `make test`, this is due to a difference in the Sphinx 3.0.3 module code which prevents the patch from
+working.

 ## Getting Started

 To generate the documentation in a HTML format for a specific branch of Fast DDS run: